-The Solano Technology Advisory Committee, STAC, [STAC Website] serves as a viable forum through which faculty, staff and administrators discuss, plan, investigate, and implement ideas and strategies that will best utilize advances in technology to enhance instruction, student support services and administrative services, while providing leadership and support for ongoing technological innovation.
+The STAC serves as a forum through which faculty, staff and administrators discuss, plan, investigate, and implement ideas and strategies that will best utilize advances in technology to enhance instruction, student support services and administrative services, while providing leadership and support for ongoing technological innovation.
 The STAC is comprised of representation from administration, faculty and staff.
-Members were selected in accordance with the College's shared governance process.
-For more detail on current membership, see the College's Technology Master Plan.
-[Technology Master Plan] The STAC is responsible for the development and maintenance of the Solano Community College Technology Master Plan.
-STAC is also responsible for the review of annual progress made in accordance with the plan and to ensure that technology resources are being deployed in a manner that is consistent for the support of the College's facilities, hardware, and software are appropriate and adequate to support the institution's management and operational functions, academic programs, teaching and learning, and support services.
+The STAC is responsible for the development and maintenance of the TMP.
+The STAC is also responsible for the review of annual progress made in accordance with the plan and to ensure that technology resources are being deployed in a manner that is consistent for the support of the College's facilities, hardware, and software are appropriate and adequate to support the institution's management and operational functions, academic programs, teaching and learning, and support services (IIIC1 STAC Agenda 3-2-21).